Rabbi Brian on Mourning

 What follows is a collection of the advice that I often give to people when they are facing a loss.

 These are my “go-to’s.”
 Take what you like and leave the rest.
-I hope you find comfort.
+I hope you find comfort. -rB

-In the movie Fight Club, one of the main characters talks about having had a near life experience.
-It is after having a brush with death that life and the quality of life shifts.
+In the movie Fight Club, one of the main characters talks about having had a near-life experience.
+It is after having a brush with death that life, and the quality of life, shifts.
 I heard Rabbi Arthur talk about it as the moment when you are driving and you almost get hit and you wake up to the fact that you are driving – that somehow you had drifted into a somewhat dreamlike state of consciousness.
-Facing death knocks us off of auto-pilot and that consciousness, paradigm shift is often quite jolting – and, as with many paradigm shifts, we can feel shame, like we have wasted time, or as though we are in a dream not certain that when we were awake, that was the dream.
-This realization can feel like quite a mind-trip.
+Facing death knocks us off of auto-pilot, and that paradigm shift is often quite jolting.
+And as with many paradigm shifts, we can feel shame, like we have wasted time, or as though we are in a dream, wondering if when we were awake, that was the dream.
+This realization can feel like quite a mind trip.

 A short poem

-just behind my belly and my brain – ready to spring.
+Hiding just behind my belly and my brain

-You are entering a new chapter of your life when a major figure of your life dies.
+When a major figure of your life dies, you enter a new chapter of your life.
 My friend Rabbi Arthur Rosenberg says it is like starting a new chapter of a book.
 You don’t know what is going to happen – it’s a new chapter.
 Some old characters from previous chapters might start acting differently.
 Some new characters might be introduced.
 But, just as you wouldn’t pretend to know what will happen when a new chapter of a book starts, you oughtn’t expect to understand right now how things will play out.

-It is a game-changer to lose your _(dad)_.
-[I’m putting dad here, but substitute as need be.]
-My friend David M. puts it like this, “No matter how psychologically deft you are or if you are a freaking Jedi Zen emotional master, when you face the loss of your dad, you aren’t a freaking Jedi Zen emotional master… nah, you are 10 years old and you just want your daddy – that man who is your original role-model, the real life superhero who is your dad, the best man in the world, your dad.
+It is a game changer to lose your (dad).
+[I’m putting dad here, but substitute as necessary.]
+My friend David puts it like this: “No matter how psychologically deft you are or if you are a freaking Jedi Zen emotional master, when you face the loss of your dad, you aren’t a freaking Jedi Zen emotional master.
+Nah, you are 10 years old, and you just want your daddy – that man who is your original role model, the real life superhero who is your dad, the best man in the world, your dad.
 That’s what you lose when your dad dies.”

 Do not make any major life decisions until the death is no longer the single focus of your life.